Reb Fountain: 1990–2006: Immaculate Sun and further education

 At 16, she joined her first band Immaculate Sun, and played regularly around Christchurch and Dunedin.
 As a finalist in 1990's Battle of the Bands contest she was labelled "the best voice to come out of Christchurch in ten years".

-Describing herself as "deeply shy", the 16 year old Fountain began relying on liquor to qualm her performance anxiety.
+Describing herself as "deeply shy", the 16 year old Fountain began relying on liquor to quell her performance anxiety.
 At 17, after she began drinking more heavily and mixing alcohol with prescription medication, she was admitted into an alcohol rehab clinic at Queen Mary Hospital in Hanmer Springs.
 She was asked to leave before completing treatment as she refused to leave an "inappropriate" relationship, and although the twelve-step program didn't resonate with her, she stopped drinking and credited the experience for helping shift her perspective on life.

 After leaving the clinic, she travelled with her boyfriend to London briefly, before settling and getting married in California.
 Soon after, she was hospitalised from two grand mal seizures, leaving her unemployed without a driver's licence.
 Unable to work, she decided to return to a career in music, and moved to Seattle, Washington, to study jazz singing at the Cornish College of the Arts.
 Moving to Seattle proved pivotal for her, describing it as the first time she took herself seriously as a musician, and that the opportunities to perform with other musicians helped build her confidence.

 At 23, after her marriage ended, she moved back to New Zealand.